ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/setup.md

 - Select the "Download RStudio for Windows" button and the R Studio installer will begin to download.
 - Open the installer and follow the installation instructions.

-3. The Ubuntu terminal for Windows has many of the same features you’ll find using the terminal on Ubuntu for Linux, visit [https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview).
+3. **Optional -** The Ubuntu terminal for Windows has many of the same features you’ll find using the terminal on Ubuntu for Linux, visit [https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview).
 Note that you will need a x86 PC running Windows 10.
 - As a first step the Windows Subsystem for Linux needs to be installed for your version of Windows 10.
 - For Windows 10 systems updated to the Windows 10 Fall Creators update released October 2017, *run the following in PowerShell as Administrator*:
 > ~~~